 There is one main cabin lighting switch panel.
-It is located on the AC main Distribution Panel (AC MDP) located at the starboard cabin entrance.
+It is located on the AC main Distribution Panel (AC MDP) located above the AC main.
 The panel has two switches.
 One switch is for the cabin overhead lights.
 The second switch is for the cabin accent lights.
 The MDP cabinet also houses a USB charger port and a 12-Volt outlet.